elf4j/elf4j-tinylog/README.md

 # elf4j-tinylog

-An adapter to use [tinylog](https://tinylog.org/v2/) as service provider and logging engine for the [ELF4J](https://github.com/elf4j/elf4j) (Easy Logging Facade for Java) API
+An adapter to use [tinylog](https://tinylog.org/v2/) as service provider and runtime log engine for the [ELF4J](https://github.com/elf4j/elf4j) (Easy Logging Facade for Java) API

 ## User story